 Freeze-dried dog food is loaded with nutrition from real food ingredients that have been dried without the use of heat, preserving the nutrients and flavour.
 This is an excellent option for kibble feeders who are looking for better nutrition than kibble can offer.

 If you are trying to work within a budget, you may think that freeze-dried dog food may not be an option but don’t give up just yet.
 We have an option that might just fit within your budget and a few alternatives if they don’t.

 Top Pick: Sojos Complete

 A lot of freeze-dried diets come with a hefty price tag, but our top pick might just be within your budget.
-Sojo’s Complete isn’t a true freeze-dried diet, but instead, a freeze-dried, dehydrated hybrid that offers raw nutrition in an easy-to-store, prepare, and feed format.
+Sojo’s Complete isn’t a true freeze-dried diet but a freeze-dried, dehydrated hybrid that offers raw nutrition in an easy-to-store, prepare and feed format.

 Simply combine the dry Sojos mix with water and stir.
 The texture will be similar to canned food but will offer the benefits of raw dog food.

 Feeding freeze-dried exclusively can add up, but there are other ways to offer nutritious freeze-dried dog food without going broke.
 One option is to try a freeze-dried meal topper, like Primal Cupboard Cuts Freeze-Dried Raw Toppers.
 Just add a scoop to your dog's regular meals, offsetting the cost of the freeze-dried with a more affordable kibble or canned diet.